Snoring isn’t normal or healthy – for anyone!

-While you and I work to improve the muscle tone, positioning, and resting posture of your jaw, tongue, and lips, I can send you to the right professional to address other aspects of sleep-disordered breathing.
+While we work with you to improve the muscle tone, positioning, and resting posture of your jaw, tongue, and lips, we can send you to the right professional to address other aspects of sleep-disordered breathing.

 This can help improve symptoms of sleep-disordered breathing by opening your airway while you sleep.

 Healthy breathing and good sleep are some of the most important foundations for good health.